Hart family mystery deepens as friends remember previous foster child in Minnesota

 “They can spank, but not to the point of bruising,” said retired-Detective Sgt.
 Larry Dailey in a phone interview this week, relating his investigation of the case.

-Other abuse allegations, made by neighbors, followed the couple after they moved to West Linn, Oreg., and then to Woodland, Wash., with their six children.
+Other abuse allegations, made by neighbors, followed the couple after they moved to West Linn, Oregon, and then to Woodland, near Vancouver, Wash., with their six children.

 Smith, Schmitz and Johnson had mostly fallen out of touch with the couple by then, though Johnson said he sometimes texted and kept up with their Facebook pages.
-To Schmitz, it seemed that the couple had disappeared and cut ties with many of the people they used to know.
+To Schmitz, it seemed that the couple had cut ties with many of the people they used to know.

-Unsure what to believe, they spoke about the women they knew.
-Schmitz, who was 18 when she met them, remembered Jen and Sarah always being willing to listen, and surprising her and her roommate on Christmans with a kitten.
+Unsure what to believe about the allegations, they spoke about the women they knew.

+Schmitz, who was 18 when she met them, remembered Jen and Sarah always being willing to listen, and surprising her and her roommate on Christmas with a kitten.

 Smith recalled a time that Jen, unhappy with the way female mannequins at Herberger’s had visible nipples because she believed it fed into society’s exploitation of women’s bodies, found a hacksaw from the store’s toolroom and sawed all the nipples off.